“What’s Inside Your Head?” Collaboration

 The group made a so-called triptych, a painting consisting of 3 separate panels of 1 meter wide and 1,5 meter high each.
 On the first (left) panel, the writings of the participating artists are shown.
 They all wrote down their dreams assisted by Ruud.
 The second and third panels were digitally assembled by Ruud.
 The second (middle) panel combines the painting of “Jakob’s dream” with the writings & drawings of the artists.
 The third (right) panel shows the visual translations of the artists mentioned on the first panel.
 All participating artists visualised their dreams.
 “We now live in a digital era, where we no longer see handwritings as often as we used to.
 Apart from the drawing skills of the collaborating artists, I was also very interested in their personal handwritings.
 A few of the artists couldn’t write, so instead they chose their favorite typeface so I could still include their texts on the print,” Ruud adds.
 “Every artist of this project has his or her own story and makes his or her own contribution.”

 “My priority was to focus on a fun and inspiring time with the artists during the process, while still delivering a beautiful result.
 In my opinion, all the work of this group of artists should be taken very seriously.
 Participating in something as the Rijksstudio Award is a great way to help showcase them.
 Last November, ‘Het Parool’ (Amsterdam) wrote an article on our project.
 ‘Het Contact’ (Someren) also wrote an article.
 From december 2017 to february 2018, Museum Dolhuys (Haarlem) exhibited our triptych.
-In march 2018, the project will be exhibited at Theater de Omval in Diemen (Amsterdam).
+In march 2018, the project was exhibited at Theater de Omval in Diemen (Amsterdam).
 We were pleasantly surprised by the exposure we have enjoyed since it had added something invaluable to the overall experience of the participants: recognition.
 A great memory that ties in with the theme of this project.”
+Support us: You can buy our art!
+Profits of this project will be donated to charity (Zij aan Zij Ateliers & Laudy Plus Amsterdam).
+Price request: